webqit/oohtml/README.md

 > OOHTML is being proposed as a [W3C standard at the Web Platform Incubator Community Group](https://discourse.wicg.io/t/proposal-chtml/4716) based on [this explainer](https://github.com/webqit/docs/tree/master/oohtml/explainer).
 Consider bringing your ideas to the discussion.

 ## Features
 OOHTML proposes five new features to native web languages to make common UI design terminologies possible natively.
-These features may be used individually or together to improve how we author UI code.
+These features may be used individually or together to improve how we author the UI.

 ### HTML Modules
 HTML Modules is a new DOM feature that lets us work with `<template>` elements and their contents using the *module*, *import* and *export* paradigm.
 It introduces a clear naming convention for easy access to these elements and for organizing them *meaningfully* in a document.